BobaBoard/boba-docs/docusaurus/docs/users/admins.md

 ---
+title: Galaxy & Realm Admins
 sidebar_position: 5
 ---

-# Realm Admins

 :::info

-Currently our two existing realms are being overseen by Ms. Boba.
-This may change in the future as more realms are added and realm functionality is expanded.
-What admins can do and how they differ from moderators or other roles are still taking shape.
+boba.social was the flagship Galaxy for BobaBoard.
+As the project has refocused and reorganized to focus on self-hosting BobaBoard instances, boba.social (and its two Realms) are currently privately run by ms. boba and are not directly affiliated with the BobaBoard project or FujoCoded LLC.

 :::

-Please reach email the admins below if you would like an invite or need password reset help.
+Please email the admins below if you need password reset help.

 | Realm         | Admin Email                                           |
 | ------------- | ----------------------------------------------------- |